 Wireless security systems are much easier to install than a landline system, which can take up to two hours longer.
 Plus, most wired systems require that holes are drilled in walls and, in most cases, must be located next to your phone jack.

 If you’re building a new home, you may want to consider the security system pre-wire even if you know you want a wireless system.
-The pre-wire hardwires your door contacts and motion sensors, which help them to stay in place better.
+The pre-wire option ensures there is a power outlet when you want the security panel, plus your door contacts will be recessed into your doors (rather than having wireless sensors).